pawelsberg/genetic-neural-network/COMMANDS.md

 There are the following variables to be changed:
 ### `maxNodes`
-  Is the maximum number of nodes up to which genetic alghorithm will try to create them.
+  Is the maximum number of nodes up to which genetic algorithm will try to create them.
-  If current number of nodes is greater than this number then genetic alghorithm will not try to add any new nodes beyond this number.
+  If current number of nodes is greater then this number then genetic algorithm will not try to add any new nodes beyond this number.
   Note that this limit doesn't apply to situations like loading neural network or the `>create` command.
   Only to the situation when a child neural network specimen is generated.

   Default value: `10`
 ### `maxSynapses`
-  Maximum number of synapses to which genetic alghorithm will try to create them.
+  Maximum number of synapses to which genetic algorithm will try to create them.
-  If the current number of synapses is greater then this number then genetic alghorithm will not try to add any further synapses.
+  If the current number of synapses is greater then this number then genetic algorithm will not try to add any further synapses.
   Note that this limit doesn't apply to situations like loading neural network or the `>create` command.
   Only to the situation when a child neural network specimen is generated.